-Navigate to Compliance management > In-place eDiscovery & hold.
+Go to Compliance management > In-Place eDiscovery & Hold, and then click New .

-In In-Place eDiscovery & Hold, on the Name and description page, type a name for the search and an optional description, and then click Next.
+In the New In-Place eDiscovery & Hold window, on the Name and description page, type a name for the hold and an optional description, and then click Next.

-Search all mailboxes: You can't select this option to create an In-Place Hold.
-You can select this option for In-Place eDiscovery searches, but to create an In-Place Hold, you must select the specific mailboxes that you want to place on hold.
+You can't select the Search all mailboxes option when creating an In-Place Hold.
+To create an In-Place Hold, you must select the specific mailboxes you want to place on hold.

-Include all user mailbox content: Click this button to place all content in selected mailboxes on hold.
+Include all content: Select this option to place all content in selected sources on hold.

-Filter based on criteria: Click this button to specify search criteria, including keywords, start and end dates, sender and recipient addresses, and message types.
-When you create a query-based hold, only items that match the search criteria are preserved.
+Filter based on criteria: Select this option to specify search criteria, including keywords, start and end dates, sender and recipient addresses, and message types.

-On the In-Place Hold settings page, select the Place content matching the search query in selected mailboxes on hold check box and then select one of the following options:
+On the In-Place Hold settings page, click the Place content matching the search query in selected sources on hold check box and then select one of the following options:

-Hold indefinitely: Click this button to place items returned by the search on an indefinite hold.
-Items on hold will be preserved until you remove the mailbox from the search or remove the search.
+Hold indefinitely: Place items returned by the search on an indefinite hold.
+Items on hold will be preserved until you change the hold duration, remove the mailbox (or public folders) from the search, or remove the search.

-Specify number of days to hold items relative to their received date: Click this button to hold items for a specific period.
+Specify number of days to hold items relative to their received date: Hold items for a specific period.
 For example, you can use this option if your organization requires that all messages be retained for at least seven years.
-You can use a time-based In-Place Hold along with a retention policy to make sure items are deleted in seven years.
-To learn more about retention polices, see Retention tags and retention policies.
+You can use a time-based In-Place Hold along with a retention policy to make sure items are permanently deleted in seven years.

 This example creates an In-Place Hold named Hold-CaseId012 and adds the mailbox firstname.lastname@example.org to the hold.